Fast Getaway

 Fast Getaway is a 1991 action comedy film, starring Corey Haim, Cynthia Rothrock and Leo Rossi.
-A sequel Fast Getaway II was released in 1994.
+The film chronicles the adventures of a trio of non-violent bank robbers formed by a teenager (Haim), his immature father (Rossi) and the latter's feisty girlfriend (Rothrock).
+A sequel, simply titled Fast Getaway II, was released in 1994.

 Plot

 Sixteen-year-old Nelson Potter is part of a bank robbing team with his father Sam — Nelson scouts targets for the group and acts as a hostage in their endeavors.
-Their accomplices include Tony and Lilly, the latter a skilled martial artist and Sam’s current love interest.
+Their accomplices are Tony and Lilly, the latter a skilled martial artist and Sam's current love interest.
 Wanting Sam all to herself, Lilly tries to persuade him to cut Nelson from the group, but Sam declines.
 When she overhears him insulting her afterwards, Lilly refuses to give Nelson his share of the money from their latest heist and viciously attacks Sam, leading Nelson to subdue her at gunpoint.
 With the partnership dissolved, Tony and Lilly leave the group.

 After stealing a new getaway car, Sam and Nelson continue on their own.
-Sam’s goal is to eventually steal enough money to pay for Nelson’s college education, although Nelson sees nothing wrong with robbing banks for a living.
+Sam's goal is to eventually steal enough money to pay for Nelson's college education, although Nelson sees nothing wrong with robbing banks for a living.
 While robbing yet another bank in Utah, Tony and Lilly tip off the police from their hotel room across the street, and Sam is arrested.
 With Nelson deemed a runaway, Lilly and Tony rush to claim him at the police station, hoping to utilize him in their own robberies.
 However, a woman named Lorraine picks up Nelson first after learning about the attempted heist on television.
 She deftly evades Tony and Lilly in a high-speed chase and takes Nelson back to her home.
 Impressed with her driving skills, Nelson pleads for her help in breaking his father out of jail.